Taylor150/octopus-minmax/README.md

 # Octopus Minmax Bot 🐙🤖

+Forked to work for other tarrifs (such as Cosy)

 ## Description
 This bot will use your electricity usage and compare your current Smart tariff costs for the day with another smart tariff and initiate a switch if it's cheaper.
 Currently it switches only between Octopus Agile and Octopus Go.